pascomnet/documentation/site/content/clients/desktop-userguide/_index.en.md

 #### Attended Transfer

-To transfer a call having spoken to the party to whom the call should be transferred, please follow these steps:
+An attended transfer is a call transfer that involves speaking to the intended recipient before completing the transfer.
+To perform an attended transfer, please follow these steps:

 1. Click *Add Participant*, to talk to the new party.
 2. Now *Transfer* the caller with the newly added participant.